pwittchen/RxBattery/README.md

 RxBattery
 =========
-🔋 Android library monitoring the battery level of the device with RxJava Observables
+🔋 Android library monitoring battery of the device with RxJava

 Contents
 --------